Act V. Terminal

 “Hanging around?” she said as her laugh trailed off.
 “I bet the furrow is far too deep into his neck.
 Just like how his head has been far too deep his ass to deserve love.”

 “Ma’am?”
 James said, but in the voice of the woman by mistake.
 James was disappointed at this mistake.
 “Ah fuck it,” he said.
 “And that is the end of this story I came up with before another night sleeping alone in this ghost town.
 Ladies and gentlemen, this story is the Suicide Hotline by yours truly, The Last Man on Earth.”

 THE LAST MAN ON EARTH— is a breakthrough radio drama that has dominated the airwaves since its pilot episode, a 4-hour cry for help and idle talk from a man who has fallen asleep in a train one late night only to find himself awake in a terminal.
 He has walked the empty streets and has only found a very neat but abandoned ghost town.
 It’s as if everyone suddenly disappeared, he said, a man who has identified himself as Dennis I.

 What’s so controversial about the show is that it airs in different times, and is found in different frequencies.
 Rumors say that it is actually a man who is sinking into isolated insanity in a town with no name, with a legitimate cry for help.
 Where is this radio station located?
 Who is this Dennis I?
 Why would he introduce himself with initials?
 Is this propaganda?
 Is this art? ...Or is this the development of madness and a cry for help broadcasted live for everyone to hear?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, John GhostWrite a Review